florentpoujol/php8-type-system/references.md

 ## RFCs

-RFC are Request For Comments, documents that needs to be written by PHP core developpers to propose a non-trivial change to PHP.
+RFC are Request For Comments, documents that needs to be written by PHP core developers to propose a non-trivial change to PHP.

-They explain why the new features is needed, give examples, and all pertinent informations.
+They explain why the new features is needed, give examples, and all pertinent information.

 Here are the types-related RFCs: